aqaPayam/NakhBot/README.md

 - A profile is consumed and not shown again after preview, Like, Not Interested, Pending Nakh, Sent Nakh, or Match.
 - Randomization is applied inside the eligible profile pool.
 - If no profile matches, show “Nobody found.”
+- These Explore Selection Rules apply to normal Explore for active complete users.
+- Guest and Incomplete users do not use normal Explore.
+They use the Guest Preview Pool defined in Guest Mode.

 ### Explore Gender Compatibility